 The jail cells of all 50 states — Alabama included — are filled with drug addicts and alcoholics who refused treatment and ended up running afoul of the law.
 These addicts get arrested for a variety of offenses, from impaired driving to drug possession to stealing in order to finance their habit.

 In Alabama, some pregnant women who abuse drugs are ending up behind bars after the baby is born.
 After childbirth, doctors can tell if an infant has illicit drugs in their tiny body’s bloodstream, and in rural areas like Covington County, prosecutors aren’t going easy on these irresponsible mothers.

-In Andalusia, 20-year-old Tiffany Hitson could be seen on her front porch crying, barefoot, and handcuffed — only a day after she gave birth in 2006, according to the New York Times.
-Hilton’s newborn daughter had traces of cocaine and marijuana in its system, and as a result the young mother spent a year behind bars — missing out on those joyous first months of her child’s life.
+In Andalusia, 20-year-old Tiffany Hitson could be seen on her front porch crying, barefoot, and handcuffed, only a day after she gave birth in 2006, according to the New York Times.
+Hilton’s newborn daughter had traces of cocaine and marijuana in her system, and as a result the young mother spent a year behind bars — missing out on those joyous first months of her child’s life.

-At American Addiction Centers, we believe that getting the treatment you need should be as stress-free as possible, and Alabama drug rehab programs in our network are located in or near all of the state’s 10 largest cities:
+At American Addiction Centers, we believe that getting the treatment you need should be as stress-free as possible.
+Join the Alabama residents who have found successful treatment in our network of treatment facilities by calling 877-640-1943.